tomdns/blog/articles/simple-outline-post-process.md

 }
 ```

-Now everytime we render a frame, the _MainTex property of *material* will be updated with the content of the RenderTexture.
+Now everytime we render a frame, it'll send the main texture to the *material* before displaying it on the screen.
 Meaning that we can manipulate the texture however we want in the shader.
-A simple shader that fetches the main texture would look like this:
+A simple shader that fetches the main texture could look like this:

 ```c++
 Shader "PostProcess/Outline"